Reciprocal Beneficiaries

 To be effective and useful to same-sex couples, domestic partner laws need to contain far greater numbers of rights than Hawaii’s to even begin to come close to the rights conferred with legal marriage.
 Such laws need to be crafted strongly enough to withstand an adverse opinion from a state’s attorney general.
 And they need to be portable, able to be used in more than just one state.

-Ineffective Status
+Ineffective Status of Reciprocal Beneficiaries

 The following overview statement, excerpted from a report from the Hawaii State Auditor, further shows how ineffective this domestic partner status is.
 According to this report, the fiscal impact to the State has been minimal-to-nonexistent.